-Start Specifying Uponor PEX Piping on ATS Spec Tool
+Start Specifying Uponor PEX Piping

 For the longest time, copper has been the industry standard for piping.
 We believe you should strongly consider Uponor’s PEX-a piping.

-Advantages of PEX VS copper:
+Advantages of Uponor PEX VS copper:

 Uponor ProPEX F1960 expansion fittings are much faster to install than copper sweat.
 Additionally, soldering copper pipes can be quite toxic.
-With an ASTM F1960 PEX expansion fitting, the installer uses one simple tool to expand the pipe and an expansion ring to allow enough room to insert a fitting.
+With Uponor ProPEX, the installer uses one simple tool to expand the pipe and an expansion ring to allow enough room to insert a fitting.
 As the pipe and ring shrink back down to their original size, it creates a solid, strong connection that only continues to get stronger over time.
 And because the fitting is the same internal diameter (ID) as the pipe, it’s impossible to dry fit.
 Also, the larger diameter fittings reduce the possibilities of water pressure drops.

 Reduced Calcium Build Up

-Last but not least, PEX piping requires less energy to produce and has a lower carbon footprint.
+Last but not least, Uponor PEX piping requires less energy to produce and has a lower carbon footprint.
 It is also tested and listed to NSF/ANSL for safe drinking water.

 Book a demo to learn more about Uponor’s PEX A piping, or to specify it on the ATS Spec Tool.